 Do you have lower abdominal rashes, excess skin and fat?
 Atlanta area residents trust the skilled and experienced professionals at Georgia Plastic & Reconstructive Surgery for body sculpting such as panniculectomy after weight loss using the latest and proven techniques.

 Panniculectomy removes hanging fat and skin, typically after massive weight loss.
 It may be performed as a single procedure or combined with other surgery.
 While weight loss can improve the health of many obese individuals, drastic weight loss, particularly when associated with bariactric surgery can leave behind large amounts of excess skin.
 The excess skin and fat in the lower stomach area that hangs below the belt line is called the pannus, or abdominal “apron,” and can have several negative affects on one’s quality of life.
 The extra fold or folds of skin can hinder hygiene, put stress on the back, and make everyday activities difficult.
 Often, the areas in the pubic region under the pannus can become moist as perspiration is trapped.
 This can cause rashes, skin ulcers, and odor.
 Clothing may not fit comfortably, and, if severe, even simple activities such as standing and walking can become difficult.
-In such cases, a surgical procedure called panniculectomy, a type of tummy tuck (abdominoplasty) procedure, may be appropriate.
+In such cases, a surgical procedure called panniculectomy, may be appropriate.
+Panniculectomy is different from abdominoplasty (tummy tuck).

 People who have lost a large amount of weight and are experiencing negative side effects due to excess skin in the abdominal area are good candidates for panniculectomy.
 Be aware that a panniculectomy patient should have had stable weight for at least six months, and, if a woman, should not be planning to bear children.

 Panniculectomy may be right for you if you

 - Have excess skin folds without significant fat deposits

 - Are following a proper diet and exercise plan

 - Have realistic expectations of the surgery’s outcome